vbacollective/riff/README.md

 ## Persistent Bus Effects

-v1.0.9 can apply voice presets to a whole bus.
+Riff can apply voice presets to a whole bus.
 This is useful for scene-wide states such as underwater, cave, radio, dream, horror, or retro menus.

 By default, `RiffBusApplyPreset` affects currently active voices and stores the preset for future voices routed to that bus.